 It covers all the costs you’ve paid out to a venue or a supplier if something goes wrong at their end.
 For example, if the venue goes bust, gets shut down or stops hosting weddings for one reason or another, you’ll get all costs refunded that you’ve paid to them.

 Most insurance policies will also cover all the costs of a wedding if you have to cancel or postpone because of any accident or illness to anyone directly involved in the wedding.
-In practice, this means that you and your partner, close family, bridesmaids and Best Man are all covered if they break a leg or fall ill.
+In practice, this means that the Bride, Groom, close family, bridesmaids and Best Man are all covered if they break a leg or fall ill.

 Some policies will also cover your liability for any damage caused by you or your guests to the venue itself or to supplier equipment/items.
 If you’re expecting a bunch of rowdy guests, this can be invaluable in itself.